namespacelabs/foundation/install/README.md

 # Deploying the Linux installation script to AWS

-Update the version variable in the schell script and deploy the script to the private s3 bucket hosting installation scripts with a public ACL.
+Update the version variable in the shell script and deploy the script to the private s3 bucket hosting installation scripts with a public ACL.

 ```bash